jmettraux/eurotrash/src/taa__tactics.md

 The leader always seeks for surprise; it's the most powerful victory factor.
 It exerts a strong moral influence on the enemy.
 He who surprises the adversary, dictates his law of action, and prevents him from methodically commit his means.

+The leader's decision answers to: should we attack, defend, or retreat?
+Are there multiple simultaneous tasks?
+In what succession should they be approached?
+How should resources be distributed among simultaneous tasks?
+Where to wait for the enemy?
+To stop him or to attack him?
+Where is the centre of gravity of the action?
+Should we engage fight and when?

+When in doubt whether attack, defense, or retreat is opportune, the rule states that the offense is the wisest choice.
+A vigorous attack clarifies the situation, and, effected against an imperfectly prepared opponent, provides the leader with an initial success that ensures his freedom of decision.

+He who wages the decisive combat must prescribe retreat only if victory is impossible and, if the contact with the enemy continues, his forces will be destroyed.
+For other tasks, like those assigned to detachments, retreat may be necessary, because the task was accomplished or that the task itself expressly prescribes retreat.
+In that case, retreat must be initiated before the fight enters its decisive phase.

+The decision to sacrifice one's troop and one's life in a fight without any thought of retreat, is a statement that manoeuver ceased to provide anything useful.
+It's the last solution, it will be considered only if there are no other efficient means to harm the enemy, or if the mission demands this sacrifice.

+No leader worthy of that title will surrender as long as it has supplies and ammunition.